10 Unique Camping Tent Types

 10. WHITEDUCK Avalon Canvas Bell Tent

-These large tents with many windows and doors are built for campers who want to bring a lot of luxuries with them.
-They are also mostly used for semi-permanent rental spaces, like AirBnb’s for couples or friends.
+These large tents with many windows and doors are built for campers who want to bring many luxuries.
+They are mainly used for semi-permanent rental spaces, like Airbnb, for couples or friends.

 You can also use glamping tents for luxurious outdoor picnics and weddings.
 These tents also allow users to string lights or attach electronics through accessibility ports and flaps in the tent.

-That way, campers can bring small televisions, mini-fridges or fans on their camping trip.
+Campers can bring small televisions, mini-fridges, or fans on their camping trip.

 Not all glamping tents are expensive and luxurious, though!

-Some tents that are considered “glamp” tents are just overly large ones or those that have attached annexes or awnings.
+Some tents that are considered “glamping” tents are just overly large ones or those with attached annexes or awnings.
 Those additional awnings and annexes allow users to set up picnic spaces or store extra luggage.

-While more utilitarian than those pretty canvas tents, they are still considered more of a hassle for quick and easy camping.
-Instead, they require a lot of time to put up and take down, and they aren’t small and portable like single-person pop-up tents.
+While more valuable than those pretty canvas tents, they are still considered more of a hassle for quick and easy camping.
+Instead, they require much time to put up and take down, and they aren’t small and portable like single-person pop-up tents.

 The Cost: